emarcoux23/pyro_maregags/README.md

 ## How to use ##

-See exemples scripts in pyro/examples.
+See exemples scripts in pyro/examples/

+Notebook colab pages example availables in pyro/examples/notebooks/

 Coming soon..